Klimt University of Vienna Ceiling Paintings: Outcome and destruction

 The paintings were requested for the Louisiana Purchase Exposition in 1904 in St. Louis, Missouri, but the ministry declined, nervous of what the reaction might be.
-Klimt then resigned his commission, wishing to keep his work, but the ministry insisted they were already property of the state.
+On 11 November 1903, the artistic commission of the ministry of education examined the projects for the panels of the University's Great Hall.
+Klimt's were welcomed, unlike Matsch's.
+However, it was proposed not to exhibit them in the Great Hall, but in the Österreichische Galerie.
+Klimt rejected the proposal: On 3 April 1905 he wrote to the ministry resigning his commission, wishing to keep his work, but the ministry insisted they were already property of the state.
 Only when Klimt threatened the removal staff with a shotgun was he able to keep his painting.
 Klimt repaid his advance of 30,000 crowns with the support of August Lederer, one of his major patrons, who in return received Philosophy.
 In 1911 Medicine and Jurisprudence were bought by Klimt's friend and fellow artist, Koloman Moser.
-Medicine eventually came into the possession of a Jewish family, and in 1938 the painting was seized by Germany.
+Medicine eventually came into the possession of a Jewish family, and in 1938 the painting was seized by Nazi Germany.
 In 1943, after a final exhibition, they were moved to Schloss Immendorf, a castle in Lower Austria, for protection.

 In May 1945, the paintings are believed to have been destroyed as retreating German SS forces set fire to the castle to prevent it from falling into enemy hands.
 However, while the castle was gutted, there is no proof that the paintings were destroyed, as the art historian Tina Marie Storkovich found out.
 As far as is known, all that remains now are preparatory sketches and a few photographs.
 Only one photograph remains of the complete painting of Medicine, taken just before it was destroyed.